ticketmaster/Android-TicketmasterDemoIntegration/README.md

 ## Flow
-The first flow you'll encounter after entering in your config items will be `PrePurchase`. `PrePurchase` is where you can search and discover tickets based on what you desire.
+The first flow you'll encounter after entering in your config items will be `PrePurchase`.

+`PrePurchase` is where you can search and discover tickets based on what you desire.
-When you select a ticket, `openEventDetailsPage` of the PrePurchase navigation listener is where you'll then head to the `Purchase` section.
+When you select a ticket, `openEventDetailsPage` of the PrePurchase navigation listener `TMPrePurchaseNavigationListener` is invoked and you'll have access to the necessary data to head to the `Purchase` section.

 Purchase consists of ticket selections and checkout.

 Scenarios: